monero-project/monero-site/knowledge-base/moneropedia/java-i2p.md

 The term "Java I2P" is often used to describe the original @I2P implementation currently most known and used today.

-There are various other @I2P implementations, including @Kovri; all of which look up to this original implementation.
+There are various other @I2P implementations, including @Kovri; all of which look up to the original Java implementation.

 To download/learn more about the Java implementation, visit their [website](https://geti2p.net/).